heartcombo/devise/README.md

 * Is Rack based;
 * Is a complete MVC solution based on Rails engines;
-* Allows you to have multiple roles (or models/scopes) signed in at the same time;
+* Allows you to have multiple models signed in at the same time;
 * Is based on a modularity concept: use just what you really need.

 It's composed of 11 modules: